 This simple activity is loaded with learning.
 There’s painting, measuring, tracing and lacing.
 You can even use this activity to teach your child basic sewing stitches.
 Kids of all ages will love this fun activity.
 It’s a great craft for Valentines Day or any day at home or in the classroom.

-Oh, we do love our paper plate crafts, and I’m really excited to share this paper plate heart lacing activity.
-You told me how much your kids enjoyed our last lacing project, so I wanted to put a Valentine’s lacing craft together for the hooligans to share with you.
+I’m really excited to share this paper plate heart lacing activity.
+You told me how much your kids enjoyed our Christmas Tree Lacing Project, so I thought it would be fun to do something similar for a Valentines craft.

 There were several steps and a variety of skills involved in making our lacing hearts.
 There was tracing, measuring, poking holes, taping, threading needles, beading and of course the lacing.

 At times, some of the children required a bit of assistance from me or from each other, but overall, everyone worked really well independently to create a unique and beautiful paper plate heart.

 Let me show you how we made them.